MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Add-MgBetaApplicationPassword.md

 https://graph.microsoft.com/v1.0/$metadata#microsoft.graph.passwordCredential]}

 ```

+Add a password to an application that expires in six months from the current date.

 ### Example 2: Add a password credential to an application with a start date
 ```powershell
 Connect-MgBetaGraph -Scopes 'Application.ReadWrite.All'